UMLCloudComputing/UMLCloudComputing.github.io/README.md

 The website is implemented using [Docusaurus](https://docusaurus.io/), [MUI](https://mui.com/), and some fundamental [ReactJS](https://react.dev/).

-## 👨‍💻 Documentation and Tutorials Contribution Guidelines
+## 👨‍💻 Activities and Resources Contribution Guidelines
 <details>
 <summary>View Contents</summary>
-To edit the documentation sections or the tutorials section of the website:
+To edit the activities sections or the resources section of the website:

 1. Create a new branch from the **main** branch
 2. Make the appropriate edits within this branch